Animesh-Impel/ctl-alt-elite/ADRs/ADR-008-Event Driven.md

 Accepted

 ## Context:
 Clearview Systems aims to enhance real-time data processing and improve responsiveness across its platform.
+Modules like Resume processing, Module re-training and report generation are event drive in nature.

 ## Decision:
 Adopt an Event-Driven Architecture (EDA) to facilitate asynchronous communication between microservices, enabling greater scalability and responsiveness in Clearview Systems.